-The use of any of the following three codes during the MAPS season on an adult bird prior to completion of its prebasic molt indicates that it is a SY bird; the use of any of these codes on a young bird after its preformative molt (= "first prebasic molt" in Pyle 1997) confirms that it is a HY bird.
+The use of any of the following three codes during the MAPS season on an adult bird prior to completion of its prebasic molt indicates that it is a SY bird; the use of any of these codes on a young bird after its preformative molt confirms that it is a HY bird.

-- J Juvenile: Feather tract comprised entirely of retained juvenile (or a mix of juvenile and alternate) feathers, but no formative (= "first basic" in Pyle 1997) feathers.
+- J Juvenile: Feather tract comprised entirely of retained juvenile (or a mix of juvenile and alternate) feathers, but no formative feathers.
 This code should also be used for NON-FEATH if non-feathered body parts show characteristics indicative of a young bird. - Molt limit: Molt limit between juvenile and formative feathers exists within the feather tract, regardless of whether or not alternate feathers are also present in the tract. - F Formative: Feather tract comprised entirely of formative (or a mix of formative and alternate) feathers, but no juvenile feathers.